 So … beware those of you who constantly berate the police forces everywhere on social media because of that one bad apple (which EVERY workforce seems to have!); I WILL defend our local police from your badmouthing them, I promise you!

 Portugal’s radical drugs policy is working.
-Why hasn’t the world copied it?
+Why hasn’t the world copied it? <-- might this be the answer?

 Absentee homeowners are still responsible for maintaining their properties